 For Mac users, one program that can help you stay organized is already built into your operating system: iCal.
 With this program, you can color code each kids' commitments as you enter them into a common calendar.
 This will allow you to see your entire family's upcoming schedules at a glance and understand how they fit together [source: Apple].
 The application also allows you to set alarms and even sync your calendar with your phone so you'll be reminded of upcoming events no matter where you are.

-For a lot more information on how you can organize your kids' schedules, check out the links on the next page.
+For a lot more information on how you can organize your kids' schedules, check out the links below.